I'm so excited by my ice dyeing adventures, I want everyone to experience the excitement, so I'm teaching classes and workshops in my studio.

 ICE DYEING is a shibori technique (the Japanese art of folding and dyeing fabric) that has expanded to include the random possibilities that can happen when ice or snow is introduced between the manipulated fabric and the dye itself.
 As the frozen water melts, it carries the dye to unpredictable places and the colors can merge and split, producing unexpected results.
 The fun comes at the end of the dyeing when I press the fabric, revealing surprising organic designs.
 It’s like gazing at clouds looking for images.

-about 3 hours, but can go longer, depending on student
+3 hours, but can go longer, depending on student

 interest and refreshments involved.

-The basic class is $25 and includes everything you need
+The basic class includes everything you need

 to produce several fat-quarter-sized samples, including